The A.C.N.M. Foundation, Inc. Scholarships and Awards Applications

 Varney Participant Award

-This award enables student midwives to attend the ACNM Annual Meeting under the mentorship of an established leader in the field of midwifery.
-Originally the mentor was Helen Varney Burst; now the mentor is Mary Brucker.
+This award enables student midwives to attend and participate in the ACNM Annual Meeting under the mentorship of an established leader in the field of midwifery.
+Originally the mentor was Helen Varney Burst, MSN, CNM, DHL (Hon.), FACNM; for whom the award is named; now the mentor is Heather Bradford, CNM, ARNP, FACNM.

 Global Health Awards